|

 Lectures and presentations in The Lab

-In celebration of the just-released catalog Unpacking the Collection, Curator Namita Gupta Wiggers highlights Museum of Contemporary Craft's role in shaping Northwest craft, the importance of the Museum's collection and the colorful history of the organization from the 1960s to today.
+| 11:30 AM | Lecture - Unpacking the Collection: 1960 - PresentIn celebration of the just-released catalog Unpacking the Collection, Curator Namita Gupta Wiggers highlights Museum of Contemporary Craft's role in shaping Northwest craft, the importance of the Museum's collection and the colorful history of the organization from the 1960s to today.

-Melissa Dyne presents a lecture on her boundary-pushing installation Glass.
+| 1:30 PM | Melissa Dyne artist talk Melissa Dyne presents a lecture on her boundary-pushing installation Glass.
 Breaking down her artistic process, Dyne will show slides of her past work and describe the greater context for her installation.

-How can glass artists continue creating work that is both environmentally and financially sustainable?
+| 3:30 PM | Regional Focus: Glass in Portland panel How can glass artists continue creating work that is both environmentally and financially sustainable?
 How are the economic recession and concerns over “green” practices affecting glass studio operations?
 Join Gallery artists Andy Paiko, Jeremy Newman and Lynn Everett Read as they discuss approaches to issues facing glass makers in Portland and beyond.

-Food and beverage vendors include:
+Food and beverage vendors include:• Aybla Mediterranean Grill

 • BridgePort Brewing Company